 Staff answer inquiries about long term care resident's rights and quality of care, nursing home alternatives, financing and other issues related to pre-placement planning or residents' rights.
 There is no charge for these services.
-Contact the Ombudsman Program main office at 410-887-4200.
+The Baltimore County Ombudsman Program may be reached by emailing firstname.lastname@example.org and calling the main office at 410-887-4200.

-New to our site is the Ombudsman Lending Library, designed to assist area facilities, employees or citizens to improve their knowledge and training in the areas of elder abuse, caregiving, and other relevant topics.
-Over 160 videos, books and other materials are available to borrow.
+Over 160 videos, books and other materials are available to borrow from the Ombudsman Lending Library, which is designed to assist area facilities, employees or citizens to improve their knowledge and training in the areas of elder abuse, caregiving and other relevant topics.

 Ombudsmen are Here to Serve You